Pretro/gymstore/README.md

     i.
 At the moment it is only possible to see when a product in general is out of stock.

    ii.
-In future updates it is intended to create the function where the user is alerted by a message in the description of the product, which size is "out of stock.
+In future updates it is intended to create the function where the user is alerted by a message in the description of the product, which size is "out of stock".

 16. As a User, i want to be able to see why a product has such a good rating through comments from previous buyers who left the rating.